Skip to content Skip to footer

 Aquaculture pens located in Åland (photo: Brändö Lax)

-Fish farms produce sludge, or waste containing feed remnants and feces.
+Fish farms produce sludge, or waste containing feed remnants and faeces.
 This product emits nitrogen and phosphorus (N+P), which can in turn negatively impact pollution, water quality and nutrient levels.

 Aquaculture pens located in Åland (photo: Brändö Lax)